syl20bnr/spacemacs-elpa-mirror/stable-melpa/yang-mode-readme.txt

 Useful tips:

+  If you're using use-package, put this in your .emacs:
+    (use-package yang-mode
+      :ensure t)

-  Put this in your .emacs:
+  Otherwise, put this in your .emacs:
     (require 'yang-mode)

   For use with Emacs 23, put this in your .emacs: